UltimateSeatSelectorInc/UltimateSeatSelector/Sprint 6 Artifacts.md

 As an Instructor.- James 2 points I want to be able to edit and remove students from a seat.

 Definition of done: When a feature meets the minimum requirements to function.

-Currently done - All Story Points here are in production and can be demoed:
+All Story Points here are in production and can be demoed:
-Students can not select a seat already occupied Students can select a seat and enter their information Sprint 3 Review Sprint 3 Retrospective

 As a Student. - Nic 2 points I want to select a seat.
 So I may attend class.
 (Single browser instance)